jhuapl-boss/boss-manage/docs/Auth.md

 has not expired, the Keycloak login page is not displayed and the user is immediantly redirected back to the application.

+### OIDC Token Format
+The OIDC protocol specifies that tokens use the [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).

+A quick way to decode the a token is to use https://jwt.io/.

 ## Keycloak
 Keycloak is the Authentication Server that is being used in the BOSS architecture.
 It is an OIDC Provider and allows the different applications to authenticate to it.